How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: TOF Analysis workflow

 The threshold can be established by prior knowledge, by clustering techniques or supervised learning.
-The maximum event length parameter ($M$) determines the level of threshold on TOF score (Eq. \ref{eq:threshold}): we set the threshold according to prior knowledge about the longest possible occurence of the event.
-After thresholding, we may apply a padding around detected points with symmetric window length $w=k/2$, since the $k$ parameter sets the minimal length of the detectable events. \end{enumerate} We implemented these steps in the python programming language (python 3).
-Time delay embedding and embedding parameter optimization was carried out by custom python scripts.
-We used the scikit-learn package\cite{scikit-learn} to calculate LOF, and the neighbor search was established by the kd-tree algorithm of the scipy package\cite{2020SciPy-NMeth}.
+The maximum event length parameter ($M$) determines the level of threshold on TOF score:

+We set the threshold according to prior knowledge about the longest possible occurence of the event.
+After thresholding, we may apply a padding around detected points with symmetric window length $w=k/2$, since the $k$ parameter sets the minimal length of the detectable events. \end{enumerate}